 Sensing devices do not make use of standard detection labels such as colorimetric, fluorescence or radioactive.
 Instead, biosensor readout technologies act as transducers translating binding into a measurable signal.
 The incorporation of MIPs into such devices have been (partially) successful in some cases:

-Electrochemical readout: Electrochemical detection through monitoring the conductivity of the MIP receptor layer (with and without binding of the target analyte) has yielded a limited number of successes (31).
-Electrochemical Impedance Spectrometry (EIS) is a more advanced transducer mechanism in MIP-based sensing (32) and has been used successfully to measure endogenous histamine concentrations in intestinal fluid (33).
-Using arrays of carbon-nanotube tips with an imprinted non-conducting polymer coating was successful in the detection of sub-picograms/litre human ferritin and HPV-E7 protein (34).
+Electrochemical detection through monitoring the conductivity of the MIP receptor layer (with and without binding of the target analyte) has yielded a limited number of successes (31).
+Furthermore, electrochemical Impedance Spectrometry (EIS) is a more advanced transducer mechanism in MIP-based sensing (32).
+They are also use to successfully measure endogenous histamine concentrations in intestinal fluid (33).
+Moreover, using arrays of carbon-nanotube tips with an imprinted non-conducting polymer coating was successful in the detection of sub-picograms/litre human ferritin and HPV-E7 protein (34).
 Recent reports on Point of Care (PoC) diagnostics using electrochemical MIPs claimed successful detection of ampicillin in milk (35), 17-beta estradiol in eel serum (36), and insulin in human plasma (37).

-Thermal readout: Based on the principle of a temperature shift in the matrix when one of its components (the analyte) is caught by the stationary phase (in this case the MIP layer), the combination of two thermocouples (one at the base and one inside the matrix) will measure the thermal wave.
-The measured shift will be proportional to the quantity of bound analyte, thus the concentration of dopamine in serum and urine could be established in the 10-60uM range (45).
+Based on the principle of a temperature shift in the matrix when one of its components (the analyte) is caught by the stationary phase (in this case the MIP layer), the combination of two thermocouples (one at the base and one inside the matrix) will measure the thermal wave.
+The measured shift will be proportional to the quantity of bound analyte.
+Thus, the concentration of dopamine in serum and urine could be established in the 10-60uM range (45).